Skip to content

 manual_playback_10

-If you scroll down, you can see the individual test steps that were executed, with the associated actual result (including the captured screenshot):
+If you scroll down, you can see the individual test steps that were executed, along with the associated actual result (including the captured screenshot):

 manual_playback_11